Cryptocurrency & Digital Asset

 Smart Contract and Protocol Analysis

-To build or deconstruct a federal complaint, Armstrong & Bradylyons PLLC works with subject matter experts to review smart contract code, DeFi protocol architecture, and token economics to establish the factual and technical basis for its clients’ claims or defenses.
-In disputes involving protocol exploits, contested token distributions, or failed smart contract executions, Scott Armstrong and Drew Bradylyons have the ability to translate complex blockchain technology into clear, persuasive evidence.
-They both did just that at DOJ at the highest level and now put those skills to use on behalf of clients.
+Armstrong & Bradylyons PLLC works with subject matter experts to review smart contract code, DeFi protocol architecture, and token economics to build or deconstruct the factual and technical basis of a federal complaint.
+In disputes involving protocol exploits, contested token distributions, or failed smart contract executions, Scott Armstrong and Drew Bradylyons translate complex blockchain technology into clear, persuasive evidence for federal judges and juries.

 Regulatory Analysis